nerge-protocol/nerge-protocol.github.io/nerge-docs/docs/index.md

 **[Read the Light Paper →](./lite-paper-v3.md)**

+>What is *Adaptive Concentrated Liquidity*?
+[Read the blog post](./blog-post-ideas/adaptive-concentrated-liquidity.md)

+>Want to know more about *Synthetic Impermanent Loss Protection*?
+[Read the blog post](./blog-post-ideas/synthetic-imperment-loss-protection.md)

 ### P2PH Lending: The Market That Won't Crash
 *A Hybrid Lending Protocol engineered to withstand the worst Black Swan events.*